thred/c-bench-64/benchmarks/oscar64/README.md

 ## Prepare Build

+### Windows

-For Windows, download the latest release from: https://github.com/drmortalwombat/oscar64/releases
+Download the latest release from: https://github.com/drmortalwombat/oscar64/releases and extract/Copy the `bin` and `include` directories to the directory `c-bench-64/benchmarks/oscar64/oscar64`.

+### Linux

-For Linux, you have to build the compiler by yourself.
+You have to build the compiler by yourself.
+Clone the repository to `c-bench-64/benchmarks/oscar64/oscar64` by executing the command `git clone https://github.com/drmortalwombat/oscar64.git` in `c-bench-64/benchmarks/oscar64` and follow the instructions in the file `c-bench-64/benchmarks/oscar64/oscar64/oscar64.md`.

-Extract/Copy the `bin` and `include` directories to a `oscar64` directory within this `oscar64` directory.